The Godot Roguelike Basic Set – Introduction

 Part 0 – Project Setup

-Part 1 – Creating and Moving a Character
+Part 1 – Creating and Moving the Player

 Other idiomatic Godot architectural decisions, including data-driven entity definitions, state-machine-based input handlers, and a UI that isn’t limited to the confines of a text-based console, are documented over the course of the series.
 Readers should be able to continue to iterate on these concepts to suit their own project’s needs.
 Each part will include a link to the project repo on GitHub.